jazzband/django-debug-toolbar/docs/tips.rst

 The Debug Toolbar adds some overhead to the rendering of each page.
 Depending on your project, this overhead may slow down page loads significantly.
-If that makes development impractical, you can tune some settings to disable the most expensive features and restore decent response times.
+If that makes development impractical, you can disable the most expensive features to restore decent response times.

 The SQL panel may be the culprit if your view performs many SQL queries.
 You should attempt to minimize the number of SQL queries, but this isn't always